MicrosoftDocs/defender-docs/exposure-management/compare-secure-score-security-exposure-management.md

 **Area** | **Security Exposure Management** | **Secure score**
 --- | --- | ---
 **Business goal** | Provides a unified view of organizational security posture, including tools for working with recommendations, exploring attack surfaces, and reducing risk exposure. | Acts as an industry baseline and benchmark to measure organizational security posture.
-**Recommendations** | Security Exposure Management includes Secure Score recommendations.<br/><br/> Security Exposure Management also includes recommendations from other sources, such as Microsoft Defender for Cloud. | Secure score recommendations only.
+**Recommendations** | Security Exposure Management includes Secure Score recommendations.
+It also includes recommendations from other sources, such as Microsoft Defender for Cloud. | Includes secure score recommendations.
 **Recommendation measurements** | Security Exposure Management views adherence to recommendations from a compliance/non-compliance perspective. | Secure score measures its recommendation in terms of points achieved out of a total number of points, and whether points regress or are gained based on specific actions.
 **Metrics** | Security Exposure Management gathers recommendations for similar assets together into metrics.
-Metrics enable you to quickly gauge exposure levels for groups of similar assets.
+Metrics enable you to quickly gauge exposure levels for groups of similar assets. | Security control metrics
 **Initiatives** | Metrics are gathered into predefined initiatives.
 For instance, the ransomware intiative gathers multple metrics/recommendations specifically related to ransomware risk.<br/><br/> Initiatives help you to assess security maturity in different areas of risk. |  Not available.
 **Additional features** | In addition to recommendations, metrics, and initiatives, Security Exposure Management provides the enterprise exposure graph and the enterprise exposure map to help you review, analyze, and visualize your cross-organizational attack surfaces.<br/><br/> Security Exposure Management also generates and provides visibility into potential attack paths across the organization. | Not available.